Spring Cleaning: Organization Tips and TricksMarch 14, 2017

 Once you have filled a donation box, or more, and moved all of your off-season clothing to storage, it’s time to dust and vacuum.
 Then, wash the bed sheets.
 Once your bedroom is clean and peaceful, move to a whole different spot, like the bathroom.
 As long as you work thoughtfully and logically, you will have a spotless home before you know it.

-Donate and Destroy
+Donate and Destroy to Minimize Potential Clutter

-As mentioned above, you should have a donation box on hand when you are cleaning.
+You should have a donation box on hand when you are cleaning.
 This way, you have a specific place to put things you don’t need anymore.
 Plus, it won’t be put back or lost along the way.
 When you fill a donation box, you should donate it as soon as possible.
 By doing so, you’ll remove clutter from your home faster and you won’t be tempted to look through the box and talk yourself into keeping things you “might need one day”.

 While you have a donation box, you should also have a trash can with you.
 This will make it easier to pitch old paperwork, wrapping, and other odds and ends that have found a spot in your home.
 If you have any old tax papers or bank statements, be sure to shred them and dispose of them safely.
 You do not want to have to worry about your information being stolen.

 While it may not be fun, you should take a look at your budget and work through your expenses.
-In doing so, you can “trim the fat” and save where possible or invest in something that you use everyday or love.
+In doing so, you can “trim the fat” and save where possible or invest in something that you use every day or love.

 While some people use apps, excel sheets, or other electronically based organizational tools, you may find keeping a binder and notebook is best for you.
 This could help keep everything in one place.
 Plus, writing it down will make the budget that much more concrete in your mind.